renerocksai/albummer/README.md

-# The Albummer - HTML Photo Albums made easy
+# The Albummer - HTML Multimedia Albums made easy

-This is a command line based, super easy tool to create simple but nice photo/ video albums, with Markdown formatted text in between rows of media.
+This is a command line based, super easy tool to create simple but nice photo/ video/audio albums, with Markdown formatted text in between rows of media.
 It is written in the Go language (based on the initial Python implementation), and binaries - no setup, no dependencies - are supported (coming soon).